aerobless/knowledge/🤖 Artificial Intelligence/🤖 Tools.md

 * [Mixtral](https://neets.ai/chat/mixtral): Mistral based LLM.
 Free to use without sign-up.
 Responses are less moderated than with ChatGPT.
 Mistral can also be run locally.
 ## Research

 - [Google Notebook LM](https://notebooklm.google/): A personal AI research assistant, optimised for working with documents, websites, videos etc. One of its main advantages is that it linked directly to the source documents whenever it responds.
+NotebookLM also has a cool Podcast feature that lets you create a Podcast from your source material.
+It’s interactive so you can even “phon into” the Podcast and ask the hosts questions or give them direction on what you want to hear more about.

 # Programming Assistant / AI Pair Programming